3rd December 2003

 In August this year I started a thread called What is/is not considered to be good OO programming in the PHP newsgroup which created quite a lot of response, both in support of my views as well as against.
 A continuation of this thread was Re: All-Out Flamewar... (was good/bad OOPS) which appeared as a separate item in the online newsreader and which I nearly missed.

-This all started because of an article which I published on my website called Using PHP Objects to access your Database Tables (Part 1) and Part 2 which describes how I have used the OO capabilities of PHP 4 to construct objects (what other people call Data Access Objects or DAO) to handle the business rules and data handling for all entities/tables in my development environment.
-I use this development environment to construct web applications, and by maximising the utilisation of reusable modules I am able to build new components very rapidly.
+This all started because of an article which I published on my website called Using PHP Objects to access your Database Tables (Part 1) and Part 2 which describes how I have used the OO capabilities of PHP 4 to construct objects to handle the business rules and data handling for all entities/tables in my application database.
+My development environment allows me to quickly construct the individual transactions within each of my web applications, and by maximising the utilisation of reusable modules I am able to build new components very rapidly.

 Before I start listing the complaints against my article let me explain how I designed and built the code which was the subject of that article.
 But even before that let me explain how I acquired my knowledge of OOP as I have already admitted that I have never received any training.
 I have bought several books on OO and browsed the web for suitable articles, but I found them extremely uninspiring.